Fats 101: The Difference Between Healthy and Unhealthy Fats

 One type of polyunsaturated fat is made up of mainly omega-3 fatty acids and may be especially beneficial to your heart.
 Omega-3 fatty acids may decrease triglycerides, lower blood pressure slightly, reduce blood clotting, decrease stroke and heart failure risk and reduce irregular heartbeats.
 Fish is the main source of the heart disease-fighting omega-3 fats eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), but some plant-based foods also contain omega-3 in the form of alpha-linolenic acid (ALA), which also helps heart health.
 Fatty fish, such as salmon, trout, mackerel, herring, sardines and tuna contain the most omega-3 fatty acids.
 Plant-based sources of omega-3 fatty acids include flaxseed, chia seeds, walnuts, soy foods and pumpkin seeds.

-Stay tuned for ten tips and food swaps to help you eat more healthy fats and less unhealthy fats.
+Check out these 10 tips and food swaps to help you eat more healthy fats and less unhealthy fats.